McMahon Stadium

-The stadium is between the downtown core and the University of Calgary, north of 16 Avenue NW between Crowchild Trail and University Drive.
-It is within walking distance of the Banff Trail C-Train station.
+The stadium is located between the downtown core and the University of Calgary, north of 16 Avenue NW between Crowchild Trail and University Drive.
+It is adjacent to the Banff Trail C-Train station.

-It is the home venue for the University of Calgary Dinos, Calgary Colts of the Canadian Junior Football League, Calgary Gators and Calgary Wolfpack of the Alberta Football League, and the Calgary Stampeders of the Canadian Football League, who played at Mewata Stadium from 1935 to 1959.
+It is the home venue for the University of Calgary Dinos, Calgary Colts of the Canadian Junior Football League, Calgary Gators and Calgary Wolfpack of the Alberta Football League, Calgary Wild FC of the Northern Super League, and the Calgary Stampeders of the Canadian Football League, who played at Mewata Stadium from 1935 to 1959.
 The stadium also was the open-air venue (as an ice rink) for the National Hockey League's 2011 Heritage Classic match between the Calgary Flames and the Montreal Canadiens.

-The stadium was also the location of the 1988 Winter Olympics opening and closing ceremonies, serving as the Olympic Stadium.
+The stadium was also the location of the 1988 Winter Olympics' opening and closing ceremonies, serving as the Olympic Stadium.

 History

-From 1945 to 1960, the Calgary Stampeders and other athletic organizations operated out of the Mewata Park Stadium, a 10,000-person facility, which was expanded to 16,700 located in the Downtown west end.
+From 1945 to 1960, the Calgary Stampeders and other athletic organizations operated out of Mewata Park Stadium, a 10,000-person facility, later expanded to 16,700, in the Downtown west end.
 An early proposal for a new stadium came in 1954 when the Stampeders proposed a new 20,000-person facility south of Victoria Park.
-The rush for a new stadium came with construction of a new bridge for 14th Street, which was believed to require land adjacent to the Mewata Park Stadium.
-The Victoria Park Stadium proposal had limited support from the Calgary Stampede and Exhibition board.
+The rush for a new stadium came with construction of a new bridge for 14 Street, which was believed to require land adjacent to Mewata Park Stadium.
+The Victoria Park stadium proposal had limited support from the Calgary Stampede and Exhibition board.

 In February 1957, it was announced that a new stadium was planned near the University of Alberta (Calgary) with an estimated cost of $1 million.
 The planning sketches detailed a 20,000-person facility on an 80 acre tract of land near the site of a 120 acre tract of land set aside for the university.
 The initial plan sought financing through provincially or city issued bonds.

 The city and province failed to back the stadium plan.
 On January 1, 1960, the team General Manager Jim Finks, play-by-play commentator Eric Bishop and Calgary Herald columnist Gorde Hunter approached the McMahon brothers to finance the stadium, which they agreed to.
 The stadium was designed by architect Peter Rule and constructed by Red Dutton's firm Burns and Dutton Concrete and Construction Company on the then University of Alberta (Calgary) campus using pre-cast concrete over 103 days with groundbreaking beginning on April 4, 1960, for a cost of $1.05 million.
 George McMahon and Dutton wagered $1,500 on whether the construction would finish on time, and when the project finished on time 103 days later, Dutton paid McMahon with one-dollar bills.
 The original stadium capacity was 19,536 and the university hoped that the structure could be expanded to 45,000 at some point in the future.
 McMahon stadium repurposed bleachers from Mewata Stadium around the end zone to provide seating for youth football program members, and the Mewata scoreboard was also relocated to the new stadium.